Recent Law And Order Logo Design

 Law and Order Logo Design Explained

-Elements to Build Your Logo
+Elements to Build Your Law Logo Design

-1) The Logomark – an image that represents the company as a whole
+- 1) The Logomark.
+An image that represents the company as a whole

-2) The Logotype – the law enforcement name laid out in a distinctive typeface
+- 2) The Logotype.
+The law enforcement name laid out in a distinctive typeface

-Use Colors That Build Confidence
+Use Colors That Build Confidence in Your Law Logos

 1) Red – energizes; instills a feeling of urgency